rosen-bridge/utils/packages/service-manager/README.md

 ## Usage

 First you need to define your services while inheriting `AbstractService` class.
-Each dependency entry now requires an `action` field (`ServiceAction.start` or `ServiceAction.initialize`) that controls which lifecycle phase the dependency belongs to.
+Each dependency entry now requires an `action` field (`ServiceAction.start` or `ServiceAction.assemble`) that controls which lifecycle phase the dependency belongs to.

-In this example, `X1A` has a `start` dependency on `X1B` (X1B must be running before X1A can start), while `X1B` has an `initialize` dependency on `X1C` (X1C only needs to be initialized before X1B can be initialized).
+In this example, `X1A` has a `start` dependency on `X1B` (X1B must be running before X1A can start), while `X1B` has an `assemble` dependency on `X1C` (X1C only needs to be assembled before X1B can be assembled).

 ```ts
 import {